oyeyemidamilola/Weather-APP/README.md

     ```
 7. Start local server with ``` flask run```

 A local server server is started on your machine.
-Open a browswer(Chrome) and navigate to the /home
+Open a browser(Chrome) and navigate to the /home